nathanfoale/Portfolio/README.md

 # 🚀 Nathan's Portfolio

 Welcome to my portfolio.
-This is where I will publish my completed projects
+This is where I will publish my completed projects.

 ## 📚 Table of Contents
-- Econometric Analysis
+- Econometrics
 - Python